 Dyce Creek – BWC worked with the BLM to replace three stream fords with properly sized culverts and properly sloped road approaches in 2015 and 2017.
 Two crossings were on BLM land and one was on privately owned land.

-Trout Creek – Install a well and solar pump to help provide off-stream water for grazing.
+Trout Creek – Installed a well and solar pump to help provide off-stream water for grazing.
 Funded by DNRC HB 223 grant with the Ruby Valley Conservation District.
+This project was completed by summer 2011.

-Winter Flow Recommendations for the Beaverhead – In effort to help fisheries, this report recommends the Beaverhead to have an average of 200 cfs at minimum during winter and high irrigation use times to maintain healthy trout populations.
+Winter Flow Recommendations for the Beaverhead – In effort to help fisheries, this report written in February 2010 recommends the Beaverhead to have an average of 200 cfs at minimum during winter and high irrigation use times to maintain healthy trout populations.
 Read more on the report here: Beaverhead Flow Recommendations

-Spring Creek Restoration – Project Cancelled – DNRC funding was reallocated to the Stone Creek Restoration Project
+Spring Creek Restoration – Project Cancelled in 2009 – DNRC funding was reallocated to the Stone Creek Restoration Project